 Raspberries with Olive Oil Blueberry Sauce

 - 2 cups blueberries washed

 - ½ cup sugar

 - Finely grated zest and strained juice of one lemon

-2. Heap the berries in a serving bowl and serve with the sauce on the side.
+- Heap the raspberries in a serving bowl and serve with the sauce on the side.